simonsdave/clair-cicd/README.md

 their risk profile is understood
-* inserted into the CI/CD pipeline, Clair can be an effective foundation for providing an automated assessment of a Docker image's vulnerabilities before the image was pushed to a Docker registry
+* inserted into the CI/CD pipeline, Clair can be an effective foundation for providing an automated assessment of a Docker image's vulnerabilities before the image is pushed to a Docker registry
 * the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes between code commit and automated (CD) deployment begins rolling out a change